priyasavaliya20-collab/-Derivable-Judgement/Derivable Judgement/README.md

 print(t_stat,p)
 ```

+### 🔍 Interpretation:
-📌 **Interpretation:** Although males show a slightly higher BMI, the difference is not statistically significant.
+Although males show a slightly higher BMI, the difference is not statistically significant.

+### ✅ Conclusion:
-📌 **Conclusion:** Male and female BMI distributions are statistically similar.
+Male and female BMI distributions are statistically similar.

 ---